LilyEliG/ecommerce-product-page/README.md

 # E-commerce Product Page

+Hello!
+My name is Lily and this project is a challene I did for Frontend Mentor.
 A responsive e-commerce product page built with React, showcasing advanced front-end techniques and solutions to common UI challenges.

 ## Key Features